The Great Louse Detective: Plot

 The Simpsons win a free spa weekend.
-At the spa, Homer is nearly killed when a mysterious person locks him in a steam room with a wrench, but is saved inadvertently when Krusty the Clown unlocks the door.
+At the spa, Homer is nearly killed when a mysterious person locks him in a sauna with a wrench but is saved inadvertently when Krusty the Clown unlocks the door.
 Homer and Marge see Chief Wiggum, who suggests they seek help from someone who can understand a murderer's twisted mind – the incarcerated Sideshow Bob.
 Wiggum places a shock bracelet on Sideshow Bob's ankle to discipline any bad behavior while he stays at the Simpson house.
-Bob asks Homer to list all the people who may want him dead, and follows him around to investigate who the assailant could be.
-They end up at a repair shop, where Homer chastises the mechanic, Junior.
+Bob asks Homer to list all the people who may want him dead and follows him around to investigate who the assailant could be.
+They end up at a repair shop, where Homer rebukes the mechanic, Junior.

 Homer and Bob go to Moe's Tavern, where Lenny gives Bob advice on how to murder Bart.
 The assailant shoots at Homer, before escaping in a tow truck.
-Bob suggests that Homer stay out of sight to be safe, but Homer is named the King of the Springfield Mardi Gras, and must ride on a float for the whole day.
-Bob is sure that someone rigged the ballot in Homer's favor, but Homer takes part in the parade anyway in hopes of luring out his attempted killer.
-At the parade, Bob notices a brake line on Homer's float has been cut, and draws a correlation between the wrench used to lock Homer in the steam room, the wrenches in the tow truck and a smudge on the spa invitation, realizing that Junior is the killer.
-As the float goes out of control, Bob saves Homer by getting fired out of a cannon, hanging onto the Duff blimp, and grabbing Homer with his huge feet from above, just before the float crashes into the Museum of Swordfish.
+Bob suggests that Homer stay out of sight to be safe but Homer is named the King of the Springfield Mardi Gras and must ride on a float for the whole day.
+Bob is sure that someone rigged the ballot in Homer's favor but Homer takes part in the parade anyway in hopes of luring out his attempted killer.
+At the parade, Bob finds out that a brake line on Homer's float has been cut and draws a correlation between the wrench used to lock Homer in the sauna, the wrenches in the tow truck and a smudge on the spa invitation, realizing that Junior is the culprit.
+As the float goes out of control, Bob saves Homer by getting fired out of a cannon, hanging onto the Duff blimp and grabbing Homer with his huge feet from above, just before the float crashes into the Museum of Swordfish.

-Homer and Bob give chase on stilts to the killer, who says he is Frank Grimes Jr, the illegitimate son of Frank Grimes, and holds Homer responsible for his father's death.
+Homer and Bob give chase on stilts to the culprit, who says he is Frank Grimes Jr, the illegitimate son of Frank Grimes and holds Homer responsible for his father's death.
 Junior is caught by the police.
-That night, Bob confronts Bart, having taken possession of the remote for his shock bracelet.
-Considering Lenny's advice, Bob decides to kill Bart, but realizes that he has grown accustomed to Bart's face and cannot bring himself to do it.
-He tries to take his leave, but gets zapped continuously by his shock bracelet (because of birds pecking the remote after it landed in their nest).
+That night, Bob confronts Bart, having taken possession of the remote for his shock bracelet, which he throws out the window.
+Considering Lenny's advice, Bob decides to kill Bart but realizes that he has grown accustomed to Bart's face and cannot bring himself to do it.
+He tries to take his leave but gets zapped continuously by his shock bracelet from birds pecking the remote after it landed in their nest.